sustainable-computing-io/kepler-doc/docs/usage/deep_dive.md

 Once all the data that is related to energy consumption and resource utilization are collected, Kepler can calculate the energy consumed by each process.
 This is done by dividing the power used by a given resource based on the ratio of the process and system resource utilization.
 We will detail this model later on in this blog.
 Then, with the power consumption of the processes, Kepler aggregates the power into containers and Kubernetes Pods levels.
 The data collected and estimated for the container are then stored by Prometheus.

-Kepler finds which container a process belongs to by using the Process ID (PID) information collected in the BPF program, and then using the container ID, we can correlate it to the pods’ name.
+Kepler finds which container a process belongs to by using the Process ID (PID) information collected in the BPF program, and then using the container ID, we can correlate it to the pods' name.
 More specifically, the container ID comes from `/proc/PID/cgroup`, and Kepler uses the Kubernetes APIServer to keep an updated list of pods that are created and removed from the node.
-The Process IDs that do not correlate with a Kubernetes container are classified as “system processes” (including PID 0).
+The Process IDs that do not correlate with a Kubernetes container are classified as `system processes` (including PID 0).

 ***In the future, processes that run VMs will be associated with VM IDs so that Kepler can also export VM metrics.***

 ### Pre-trained Power Model Limitations

-It’s important to note that pre-trained power models have their limitations when compared to power models using real-time power metrics.
+It's important to note that pre-trained power models have their limitations when compared to power models using real-time power metrics.

 - **System-Specific Models:** Pre-trained power models are system-specific and vary based on CPU models and architectures.
 While not perfect, generic models can offer insights into application power consumption, aiding energy-efficient decisions.